 In October, we introduced ten members of the Simmons Hanly Conroy leadership team.
 Now it’s time to introduce ten more.
 By getting to know our shareholders, you can see for yourself the dedication, selflessness and compassion our lawyers have for every person they represent.

-Joining the leadership team from Hanly Conroy Bierstein Sheridan Fisher & Hayes LLP, Mitchell brings more than thirty five years of experience in the legal industry.
+Joining the leadership team from Hanly Conroy Bierstein Sheridan Fisher & Hayes LLC, Mitchell brings more than thirty five years of experience in the legal industry.
 He is primarily focused on consumer class actions and mass torts of national scope, as well as defective medical and pharmaceutical products.
 Specifically, Mitchell was involved in the multidistrict litigation concerning the BP Gulf Oil Spill and a seminal class action involving the banking industry

 “My greatest satisfaction in doing this work is being able to say, when asked what I do as a lawyer, ‘I’m the guy wearing the white hat, ’” Mitchell said.